Velir/dbt-ga4/multisite.md

 Replace the numbers with the **GA4 project ID** which should also match the numeric portion of the source GA4 dataset name, 'analytics_111111111' for example.

 The default `dataset` variable will not do anything when the `ga4_datasets` variable is defined.
+However, **the dbt parser will fail** if it detects a variable that is not defined, so you will need to have a defined `dataset` variable even though the package logic dictates that it will never be used.

 ### Override the dbt-ga4 package `src_ga4.yml` file locally in your project with multi-site configurations